These days a power outage can happen literally anywhere, any time.

 7. Teach Your Kids Generator Safety Measures

-It’s a good idea to make sure that all household members, especially kids, understand the risks involved with using a generator.
+It’s a good idea to make sure that all household members, especially kids, on how to use a generator during power outages.
+Also, they need to understand the risks involved with using a generator.

 They need to know to keep away from it and not touch it without adult supervision.